Additional classes, their methods and properties

 The Task method initializes a task named Name.

-message "The Task procedure is not called at the beginning of the program".
+message "The Task procedure with a task name is not called".

 A task name must contain a name of a task group and an

-order number (for example, "Begin3").
+order number (for example, "Begin3" ).

-of all available groups.
 If the task number is invalid then the program output

 the error message with information about the range of the available task numbers for this group.

-The symbol "?" placed after the task name (for example, "Begin3?")
+The symbol "?" placed after the task name (for example, "Begin3?" )

 means that the program will be run in the demo mode.

-Starting from the version 4.7, the Task method may be also used for creating and displaying an html-page
+Starting from the version 4.8, the Task method may be also used for creating and displaying an html-page

 containing a description of a task or a task group.